 - 8% - e.g. some processed food products, goods connected with agricultural production, health care, services connected with culture, sport, recreation, household services, passenger transport, supply, construction, renovation, modernization, thermomodernization or reconstruction of buildings.

 Income tax as applicable to businesses is regulated by the following acts:

-- Corporation Tax Act;
+- Corporate Income Tax Act;

-- Income Tax Act;
+- Personal Income Tax Act;

-Corporation tax is paid by:
+Corporate income tax (CIT) is paid by:

 - legal persons;

+Revenue is the total value from net sales of goods, merchandise and services.
 Revenues obtained in Poland are understood to mean revenues from: